daniel-ac-martin/NotGovUK/components/page/README.md

 NotGovUK - Page
 ===============

-A fully branded page with content sandwiched between and header and footer.
+A fully branded page with content sandwiched between the header and footer.

 Using this package